Monk mode changed my life in ways that I would have never dreamed of.

 He’d put in a massive amount of time that accrued on his holiday, and he’d deliver such quality work that nobody would dare busting his balls when he eventually took off for months.

 - Forever monk

 For some people and for some lines of work, a forever monk mode might do the trick.

 This is not my style though and not something I’d recommend for many types of endeavor.

 What’s the point of a 100%, forever monk mode if you’re not going to enjoy the fruits with some of the people that matter the most to you -or who will matter the most-?

 Also for most lines of work, it’s best to maintain some people contact, which will keep you grounded and will sometimes provide much valuable input.

 Styles of Monk Mode: Intensity

 A monk can cut out on two different time wastes:

 - Cut useless socialization

 - Cut daily time waste

-A really serious monk who wants to go places quickly will bring both of them to as little as he can, and those are what I call “holed in monks”.
+A really serious monk who wants to go places quickly will ruthlessly cut waste in both areas.
+Those are what I call “holed in monks”.

-At very low level of intensity, a budding monk will seek to cut out smaller activities.
+At a very low level of intensity, a budding monk will seek to cut out smaller activities.
 For example, you can start cutting out “Friday happy hour” and “Saturday clubbing”.